Jamzy01/rof/rs/README.md

     .expect("Could not save computer to file");
 ```

-The low level api is there for anybody who wants to use it, although using the high level ```RofCompat``` api is recommended because it is more readable, requires much less boilerplate and is more beginner friendly.
+The low level api is there for anybody who wants to use it, although using the high level ```RofCompatDerive``` api is recommended because it is more readable, requires much less boilerplate and is more beginner friendly.